EMBRYOPSIDA Pirani & Prado

 Pollination Biology & Seed Dispersal.
 There has been parallel evolution of distyly from tristyly within the New World bulbous species of Oxalis, and distyly is particularly common in a North American clade (Gardner et al. 2012).

 Genes & Genomes.
-Diploid plants with x = 5 had far larger genomes that polyploid clade with x = 6 in a group of Oxalis (Vaio et al. 2013).
+A genome duplication event ca 56.5 Ma, the OXALα event, seems to involve the whole family (Landis et al. 2018).
+Diploid plants with x = 5 had far larger genomes than a polyploid clade with x = 6 in a group of Oxalis (Vaio et al. 2013).

 Economic Importance.
 For Oxalis tuberosa (oca) and its relatives, see Emswhiller (2002).

 Chemistry, Morphology, etc. Averrhoa is rather different from other members of the family.
 It has sieve tube plastids with protein crystalloids + fibres and starch, the ovules are weakly but definitely crassinucellate (but there is an endothelium) (Boesewinkel 1985b; Chung & Lim 1998), and the testa is multiplicative (Corner 1976).
 The leaves of Averrhoa carambola are two-ranked; the two species of the genus differ considerably in how they grow (Keller 1994).

 The pollen of Oxalidaceae often contains starch.
 Link (1992a) describes the nectary glands as being opposite the calyx, but they are opposite the corolla at the bases of the filaments (e.g. Rama Devi 1991).